MicrosoftDocs/minecraft-creator/creator/Reference/Content/RawMessageJson.md

 `"rawtext":[{"selector": "@e"}]`

-You can find more information about selectors in the [target selector](../../documents/commandsintroduction#target-selectors) section of the Commands Introduction page.
+You can find more information about [target selectors here](../../documents/targetselectors.md).

 ## Score